emad-elsaid/emad-elsaid.github.io/The craft of writing effectively.md

   * You're not here to create new knowledge. but valuable knowledge.
 * Every community has code. set of words that communicate value
   * Know the code to make your text persuasive
+* Have an argument not an explanation
+* If you're challenging the community you need to do it under the code
+ * There are insulting ways to do it. avoid it
+* Your writing function is to help your readers understanding better something they want to understand well
+ * Reasons for writing is different than reasons for reading

 #writing #lectures #coms